- About us

 Richard Vaughan-Jones was elected to the Physiological Society in 1978.
 He has served as an Editor of The Journal of Physiology and as a Trustee of the Society and, for three years, was Deputy Head of his Oxford College.
 He firmly believes in the importance of Physiology as an essential life-sciences/medical discipline, and in the pre-eminence of the Society for growing and sustaining a dynamic, research community.

-As Honorary Treasurer of The Society, Rod chairs the Finance Committee whose remit is “To take delegated responsibility on behalf of the Council of Trustees for overseeing all financial aspects of The Society, to support its short and long term ability to achieve its charitable objects”.
-As Honorary Treasurer, it is Rod's responsibility to present financial data to Council in a user friendly format and explain the potential financial consequences of decisions it may take.
-Rod works closely with The Society's Director of Finance and Administration to do this.
+As Honorary Treasurer of The Society, Anne chairs the Finance Committee whose remit is “To take delegated responsibility on behalf of the Council of Trustees for overseeing all financial aspects of The Society, to support its short and long term ability to achieve its charitable objects”.
+As Honorary Treasurer, it is Anne's responsibility to present financial data to Council in a user friendly format and explain the potential financial consequences of decisions it may take.
+Anne works closely with The Society's Director of Finance to do this.

 Meetings Secretary: David Wyllie